MicrosoftDocs/visualstudio-docs/docs/debugger/xaml-hot-reload.md

 |Universal Windows apps (UWP)|Windows 10 and above, with the [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk) 14393+ |

 > [!NOTE]
-> Visual Studio XAML Hot Reload is currently only supported when running your application in Visual Studio with the debugger attached (**F5** or **Start debugging**).
-You can't enable this experience by using *Attach to process*.
+> Visual Studio XAML Hot Reload is currently only supported when running your application in Visual Studio or Blend for Visual Studio with the debugger attached (**F5** or **Start debugging**).
+You can't enable this experience by using [Attach to process](../debugger/attach-to-running-processes-with-the-visual-studio-debugger.md).

 ## Known limitations